userdocs/qbittorrent-nox-static/README.md

 zlib: 1.2.11
 ```

-Even though the main intent is that the script is run on a freshly created VPS, as long as the system meets the core dependencies requirements tested for, the script can be run as a local user.
+Typically the script is deployed on a freshly created VPS but long as the system meets the core dependencies requirements tested for by the script, the script can be run as a local user.

 See here for binaries I have built and how to install them - [Downloads](https://github.com/userdocs/qbittorrent-nox-static#download-and-install-static-builds)

-## Info

-There are 2 scripts for 2 platforms.

-### Debian or Ubuntu platforms
+## Debian or Ubuntu platforms

 `glibc` - This script creates a fully static `qbittorrent-nox` binary using [libc](https://www.gnu.org/software/libc/).
-This is that standard on Debian Linux.

 The final result will show this when using `ldd`